Alexlamp/UFOs/README.md

 ### Recommendation

-I recommend that we make the filter search for data table more powerful and user friendly.
-Potentially we can add a clear filter tab to improve user experience and a sorting feature to further drill down to the data the user is looking for.
+I recommend further improving the filter search for our data table.
+Our next step would be expanding its functionality and making it more user friendly.
+Potentially we can add a clear filter tab to improve user experience and ease of use.
+Also, adding a sorting feature to further drill down to the data the user is looking for would improve the website.